 Metatarsalgia (original) (raw)

-- Athletes who take part in high-impact activities and also have an inflammatory condition like bursitis often have more widespread pain in the ball and middle of the foot.
+You might also feel tingling, numbness, or like you have a pebble in your shoe or you're stepping on a rock.
+Athletes in high-impact sports, especially those with an inflammatory condition like bursitis, often have more widespread pain in the ball and middle of the foot.

 The pain of metatarsalgia comes from too much pressure on one spot in your foot.
-It often results from the pounding your feet take during high-impact sports.
-Or you may have something unusual about your bones or muscles that affects the way pressure is distributed on your feet, such as:
+It's usually caused by pressure on your feet during high-impact sports.
+Or you may have something unusual about your foot bones or muscles that affects the way pressure is distributed, such as:

 - A short first metatarsal bone or a long second metatarsal bone